-It was out of desperation that I signed up for a 3-month meditation retreat at a Tibetan Buddhist centre on a hill-top in France.
+It was out of desperation that I signed up for a 3-month meditation retreat at a Tibetan Buddhist centre in France.

 I didn’t like it; we were accommodated in baggy canvas tents, the meals were bland, the other participants were from another planet and the resident community were not even enlightened!

 To fill time, during lunch-break on the third day, I attended an optional session of Kum Nye.